-In accordance with the SGAP, modifications made to the inspection procedures that facilitate appropriate inspector response to issues involving inadequate SG tube ISI.
-In addition to the infeasibility of assigning a risk to an unknown tube condition, there s a need for more rapid agency response than s achieved through the SDP procedures. icensees can inspect the tubes only when the reactor is shut down and the SGs are opened here is a very limited during which the tube ISI is scheduled.
-If a licensee appears to be performing the ISI in an inadequate manner, timely agency and licensee responses are important to unnecessary licensee burden maintaining public safety.
+In accordance with the SG Action Plan, modifications were made to the baseline inspection procedures that facilitate appropriate inspector response to issues involving inadequate SG tube ISI.
+In addition to the infeasibility of assigning a risk increase to an unknown tube condition, there was a need for more rapid agency response than was achieved through the SDP procedures.
+Since licensees can inspect the tubes only when the reactor is shut down and the SGs are opened, there is a very limited period during which the tube ISI is scheduled.
+If a licensee appears to be performing the ISI in an inadequate manner, timely agency and licensee responses are important to balance unnecessary licensee burden with maintaining public safety.
 The inspection procedures accomplish this by allocating additional effort to SG ISI from the band of allowable inspection effort within the base inspection program.
-Also, identification of these types of issues by regional staff will result in notification and involvement of headquarters specialists in D, which will focus additional effort by headquarters staff on the issues identified.
+Also, identification of these types of issues by regional staff will result in notification and involvement of headquarters specialists in the Division of New and Renewed Licenses (DNRL) in the Corrosion and Steam Generator Branch (NCSG), which will focus additional effort by headquarters staff on the issues identified.

 0308.03J-06 CONDITIONAL CORE DAMAGE PROBABILITY ESTIMATES FOR SG TUBE FAILURE EVENTS AND DEGRADED CONDITIONS